BlockHorizons/BlockSniper/README.md

 BlockSniper is an advanced world editing tool, based on the idea of VoxelSniper from Mineraft PC softwares.
 BlockSniper allows you to edit your world on a long range, with several different types/shapes.
 The types/shapes are as follows:

+>> Clone types
+> Template  > Saves the selected clone in a sharable file.
+>
+> Copy      > Virtually saves the selected area to paste later.
+>
 >> Shapes
 >
 > Cube      > As if minecraft wasn't enough cubes already.